Smallpox in Australia: 1831 Mair-Busby debate: chickenpox versus smallpox

-Peter Dowling in his 2021 book Fatal Contact notes that the Governor and Council accepted Busby’s and Bowman’s advice.
-However Dowling dismisses Busby’s diagnosis, claiming that the European patient's symptoms were those to be expected in a recurrence of smallpox ("a secondary bout of infection with smallpox virus", something which Dowling claims is possible when the earlier infection was Variola minor not Variola major).
+Peter Dowling in his 2021 book Fatal Contact notes that the Governor and Council accepted Busby's and Bowman's advice.
+However Dowling dismisses Busby's diagnosis, claiming that the European patient's symptoms were those to be expected in a recurrence of smallpox ("a secondary bout of infection with smallpox virus", something which Dowling claims is possible when the earlier infection was Variola minor not Variola major).
+Dowling is here in conflict with Campbell, who believes that all outbreaks of smallpox before the 1890s were Variola major, but he shares her conclusion that Busby was wrong.
 He indexes his account under "Busby, George (Dr)... chickenpox, misdiagnosis of".

-Dowling mentions that the outbreak killed two Europeans in families that had taken in sick Aborigines.
-Also that Mair noted that the 1831 outbreak was more dangerous to adults, being "chiefly fatal to adults and old people, seldom to children", --a pattern that modern medical authorities describe as typical of chickenpox outbreaks, but not of smallpox.
+Dowling mentions that the outbreak killed two Europeans in families that had taken in sick Aboriginals.
+He also mentions that Mair noted the 1831 outbreak was more dangerous to adults, being "chiefly fatal to adults and old people, seldom to children",—a pattern that modern medical authorities describe as typical of chickenpox outbreaks, but not of smallpox.